-Program Requirements: Applicants must possess an M.D. degree and have at least two years of accredited residency training in anatomic pathology.
+Applicants must possess an M.D. or D.O. degree, have at least two years of accredited residency training in anatomic pathology, and be eligible for medical licensure in North Carolina.
 Preference is given to those applicants who have completed an AP or AP/CP residency.

-Leslie G. Dodd, MD — Neoplasms of bone and soft tissue
+- Leslie G. Dodd, MD — Director of Cytopathology; bone and soft tissue pathology and gynecologic pathology

-Lori R. Scanga, MD, PhD — GI, thyroid, head and neck pathology
+- Lori R. Scanga, MD, PhD — Gynecologic pathology

 For additional information, please contact…